Organ Scores where Page Turns are Avoided

-- Digital screens still don’t offer the resolution, surface and visual confort as a large paper score can provide.
+- Digital screens still don’t offer the resolution, global view and visual confort as a large paper score can provide.

 How the Page Turning Problem has been Solved

-Because I am an organist myself, I’ve had the idea to put the music on large pages in order to eliminate page turns.
-The first result was to reduce considerably the number of page turns.
-Actually, most of the time, I was able to layout the piece on two pages, which meant no page turn.
-The second result was that it was always possible to select where to place the ‘page turn point’ so that one hand was free to do it very easily.
+Because I am an organist myself, I’ve had the idea to put the music on larger pages in order to eliminate page turns as much as possible.
+Actually, I was able to layout a great number of organ pieces on only two pages, which meant no page turn.
+For longer pieces, it was always possible to select where to place the ‘page turn point’ so that one hand was free to do it very easily.

-Once this simple and practical idea had sprouted, I applied it for several years whenever I had to edit a new piece for my own needs.
-It gradually became clear that the idea applied successfully to almost all organ pieces — actually, I haven’t found an organ piece yet for which there is’nt a solution ! — Hence, I decided to create whole volumes devoted to the repertoire of the organ most commonly played that would systematically solve the page turn problem for organists.
+Once this simple and practical idea had sprouted, I used it for several years whenever I had to edit new organ pieces for my own needs.
+It gradually became clear that the idea applied successfully to almost all organ pieces —actually, I haven’t found an organ piece yet for which there is’nt a solution!
+Hence, I decided to create whole volumes devoted to the common organ repertoire, and build a collection that would systematically solve the page turn problem for organists.

 Of course, some rather long pieces required time and reflection on the best choice for page turning locations.
 The size of the notes had to remain remain legible and the choice of the best place where to turn the page could be a dilemma.
 But after trying different versions and submitting them to organist friends also used to playing in public, I always found an ‘optimal’ solution.

-Applied to the work of Bach, then Buxtehude, Mendelssohn and others, this approach proved to be really the best solution to layout the music so as to completely eliminate the problem of page turns.
+Applied to Bach’s organ owrks, then those by Buxtehude, Mendelssohn and others, this approach proved to be really the best solution to layout the music so as to completely eliminate the problem of page turns.